All You Need To Know About Real Estate Agent Fees (And How To Reduce Them)

 It is true that agents are important, but only to some extent.
 In fact, if you look at things critically, you might not need the costly real estate agent services to sell or buy a property.
 This guide will enlighten you on everything you need to know about real estate agent fees and how to reduce them.

-It starts with sellers interviewing real estate agents and settling on one they wish to work with.
-They also sign a listing agreement to legalize the deal.
-The agreement is vital because it binds the seller to their real estate agent and compels them to pay a commission once the transaction is complete.
+It starts with sellers interviewing real estate agents and settling on one they wish to work with, then signing a listing agreement to legalize the deal.
+The agreement binds the seller to their real estate agent and compels them to pay a commission once the transaction is complete.
 Then, the real estate agent will list the property in the Multiple Listing Service database and start coordinating with other agents to find a suitable buyer.

 The real estate agent's responsibilities will differ slightly if you are looking to buy a home.
 You will share key details of a home you would like to buy with your agent and give them time to find one.
 You will also rely on the real estate agent to book home tours and inspections as well as present your offer to the seller.

 Whether selling or buying, your real estate agent will represent your interests.
 In some cases, both parties might be represented by the same real estate agent (dual agency).
 However, dual agency is not legal in some states.

 Everything sounds great until it is time to pay the fees.
 The agent's commission is calculated as a percentage of the home's purchase price.
 The amount is deducted from the proceeds of the sale and shared between agents.
 If the commission rate is affordable, you will get the most out of a real estate agent.
 Unfortunately, that is no longer the case.
 Agents are charging exorbitantly high fees that leave real homeowners with nothing to show for it.
 It is one thing for a real estate agent to help you sell your house, but it is another when they take up a large part of your earnings.
 This is why you must be cautious when dealing with them.